rudderlabs/rudder-sdk-ios/README.md

 The latest version of the iOS SDK (v2) includes the following features:

-- Support for tracking events in macOS applications
+- Support tracking events in the macOS applications
 - You can now track push notifications

 ## Installing the SDK